bkpecho/handaan/README.md

 ## Contact

-If you have any questions or inquiries, please contact us at handaanrestaurant@example.com.
+For any business inquiries or questions related to Handaan Restaurant, you can reach us via email at handaanmarketing@gmail.com.

 ## Links